 "Baby" Paul Cullen

 Zephyr Skate Team rider just before the collapse of the team.
 Skated for E/Z Rider.
 Baby Paul passed away in 2009.

 "Baby" Paul Cullen webpage

 An original Z-Boy.
-Designed the Jeff Ho/Zephyr Productions ads and is still doing graphic design in the Hancock Park area of Los Angeles.
+Designed the Jeff Ho/Zephyr Productions ads as well as the Marina Del Rey Skatepark logo.
+Cris is still doing graphic design in the Hancock Park area of Los Angeles.
 Was a member of the Hobie Skateboard Team in the 1960's.
 "The skating policeman."
-Chris is a graphic designer living in Los Angeles, California.

 Del Mar Nationals